euan-gilmour/CommunitySolidServer/README.md

 ## Demo Applications

-Two demo applications have been configured to interact with this version of the server and follow the VC-based protocol that has been adapted for Solid, with a separate App and User.
+Two demo applications have been configured to interact with this version of the server and follow the VC-based protocol that has been adapted for Solid, with a separated App and User.
 - **App** - [my-demo-app](https://github.com/ben3101/my-demo-app)
 - **User** - [my-demo-app-user](https://github.com/ben3101/my-demo-app-user)